gitter-badger/public-uhc/README.md

   - GUI Based UHC system
   - Custom world generation based on mode.
 (Can be added as a module)
   - Scoreboards/Titles/Actionbars/BossBar - We'll see where it goes.
+  - API (If requested enough, will work on after major pieces are done)

 ### A note on the scoreboards..
 We plan to be using an epic library known as [**SpigotLib**](https://www.spigotmc.org/resources/spigotlib.5925/).